sri-hari-16/LIBRARY_MANAGEMENT_SYSTEM/LIBRARY_MANAGEMENT_SYSTEM/README.md

 The **Library Management System** is a comprehensive project that demonstrates a variety of Java concepts, such as object-oriented programming, collections, and data manipulation.
 This project is suitable for beginners to understand core Java features and apply them in a practical scenario.
 It can also be enhanced further by adding features like user authentication, multiple users, or database integration.

 ---

-Now you can copy this markdown and use it as your README file.